Uki

 Uki is well regarded for its alternative community feel, with a popular Saturday village market, heritage buildings, and a strong arts and creative culture that has defined the village for decades.
 The Tweed Valley's fertile volcanic soils support small-scale farming and market gardens, while the village serves as a gateway to Mount Warning National Park and the Gondwana Rainforests of Australia World Heritage Area, drawing bushwalkers and nature lovers year-round.
 Cafes and a general store serve the local community, while Murwillumbah provides the nearest full range of shopping, schools, and services for everyday needs.

-Uki falls under postcode 2484 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Tweed electorate.
+Uki falls under postcode 2484 and is governed by the Tweed Council (Local Government Area).
+For federal elections, residents vote in the electorate of Richmond, while state elections fall under the Tweed electorate.

 ๐Ÿ“ Location